Zero Waste Events

 Planning a school fair, Christmas market or music festival?
 Find out how to make your event zero waste.

 We all love those summer events - but they can generate a lot of waste!
-With a bit of planning, you'll be surprised how easy it is to reduce waste at your next event, and even save money on disposal fees.
+With a bit of planning, you'll be surprised how easy it is to reduce waste at your next event.

-Check out these videos on what to consider when you are planning a zero waste event - there is information for event organisers as well as short clips to brief your stallholders and staff or volunteers.
+- Videos: How to run a Zero Waste Event - Information for event organisers as well as short clips to brief your stallholders and staff or volunteers.

 Bin hoods available